misha-yurtsiba/MultiplayerTestTask/README.md

 To start playing the game, you first need to set up a Photon App.

- 1. Go to the Photon websiteand open the Dashboard. \n 2.Create a new application.
+ 1. Go to the Photon websiteand open the Dashboard. /n 2.Create a new application.
  3.Copy the App ID and paste it into Photon Fusion Hub (Tools/Fusion/Fusion Hub).
  4.Create a second application for voice chat.